deslreeflores/3fingerGripper/README.md

 #### ARDUINO LIBRARIES TO INSTALL:
 IRremote by Armin Joachimsmeyer
 # STEP 1: Find Remote Codes
-1. Upload **remoteCodes.ino** sketch.
+1. Upload **remoteCodes.ino** sketch
 2. Open Arduino Serial Monitor
 3. Set Baud rate to 9600
-4. Designate 2 buttons to trigger "Open" and "Close" and press them
+4. Designate 2 buttons to trigger "Open" and "Close" and press
 5. Write their Hex values and replace their values in Arduino Sketch **remoteControlGripper.ino**
 # STEP 2: Upload Sketch
-1. Upload finalized code with hex values to Arduino.
+1. Upload finalized code with hex values to Arduino
 2. Press "open" and "close" buttons to trigger servo and gripper accordingly